Chapter Twenty-Three: Shichiro II:

 "Weeks or days usually," Hisoka answered.
 "In your uncle's case, five days."

-“It’s a rare condition, really,” Watari added on.
-Anna blinked for a moment.
+"It's a rare condition, really," Watari added.
+Anna tried to understand what she just heard.

 "But shouldn't he be killing more because of it?" she asked.